Want to reduce your plastic waste but don’t know where to start?

-So there you have it, The knowledge of how to reduce your plastic waste as an absolute beginner.
+So there you have it, Knowing how to reduce your plastic waste as an absolute beginner.
 Take from it what you will and use it as a reference document.
-In this way, you can and return to it every once in a while for inspiration and creative ideas.
+In this way, you can return to it every once in a while for inspiration and creative ideas.

 So this means that in some areas you might not notice a big reduction but just like the plastic straw…